jghauser/papis.nvim/README.md

 ![formatter_trimmed](https://user-images.githubusercontent.com/10319377/193469179-35e1a3b5-bad6-4289-a9ae-586dc9b3af8a.gif)

 When creating new notes (via `:Telescope papis` or `:PapisOpenNote`), papis.nvim can be set up to format the new note with a custom function.
 You can, for example, give the note a title that corresponds to the entry's title or provide it with a skeleton structure.
-Below, in the setup section, there's an example suitable for the `.norg` format.
+Below, in the setup section, there's an example suitable for the `markdown` format.

 ## The database